 In 1926, at the age of 34, he married Lillian (?)
 (1902- ? ), a Kentucky native who was a decade younger than he.

-The 1930 census shows them making their home on Trevillian Avenue in Louisville, with Miner employed as vice president of a motor company.
-For reasons not yet clear, he later became president of the Oertel Brewing Co., a venerable Louisville landmark founded in 1892.
 Circa 1951, Miner is known to have dealt with issues over labor disputes and picketing at the brewery involving the American Federation of Labor (AFL) craft union and a carpenter's union.
 The dispute eventually was heard by the National Labor Relations Board (NLRB).
 (See Decisions and Orders of the National Labor Relations Board, Vol. 93, 1951.)
-Oertel was sold to Brown-Forman Distillers Corporation, and closed in 1967, after Miner's retirement.
-A rare old Oertel Beer label, dated 1937, is seen here.

-They had at least three daughters, Suzanne Worley, Jane Worley and Nancy Worley.
+They were the parents of at least three daughters, Suzanne Worley, Jane Worley and Nancy Worley.

 ~ Daughter Marie Belle (Culp) Lowry ~